Designing for Print book

 • Learn about the printing workflow and where you fit in

 Designing for Print contains information that you absolutely cannot get anywhere else, and provides it in a beautifully organized and illustrated format.
-Typography expert Michael Stinson helped me typeset this book so that it is beautiful and easily comprehensible.
+Typography expert Michael Stinson designed this book so that it is beautiful and easily comprehensible.